 WARNING!
 Make sure that you unplug your power supply when adding or removing system components.
 Failure to do so may cause severe damage to your motherboard, peripherals, and/or components.
-The onboard LED when lit acts as a reminder that the system is in suspend or soft-off mode and not powered OFF.
+The onboard LED when it lits acts as a reminder that the system is in suspend or soft-off mode and not powered OFF.

-1) Motherboard Features Settings (DIP Switches - DSW)
+Motherboard Feature Settings (DSW)